vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 in the individual utterance in the condition of Māyā. explains why the work was called Anuttara Sūtra also.

 THE SUBSTANCE.
-The text is in the form of a dialogue between Bhairava and Bhairavi; the latter questions what is that thing, called Anuttara, from the mere knowledge of which equilibrium of Khecarī i. e. liberation from all kinds of pains and sorrows (mokşa) can be got.
+The text is in the form of a dialogue between Bhairava and Bhairavi; the latter questions what is that thing, called Anuttara, from the mere knowledge of which equilibrium of Khecarī i. e. liberation from all kinds of pains and sorrows (mokṣa) can be got.
 The idea is similar to that of the Vedānta which also says "One who knows Brahman himself becomes Brahman.”
 (Brahmavid Brahmaiva bhavati).
 What Bhairava says in reply on the essential nature of the Samvid and the way to know it we shall have occasion to speak of in the philosophical part of this work.

 BIOGRAPHICAL IMPORTANCE This book, next to the Tantrāloka, is of very great biographical importance.
 In the concluding portion of this work he describes, for the first time, his as well as his favourite pupil Mandra's descent and gives some account of both the families and their atmosphere.
 All these points have already been dealt with at some length in the preceding chapter.
 4. TANTRĀLOKA.